Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-containers.md

 Token Containers are hierarchical grouping constructs that allow you to logically segment tokens within your tenant.
-With this grouping in place, you are then able to control access to your tokens based on [Access Rules](https://developers.basistheory.com/concepts/access-controls/) tied to applications that specify which containers an application has access to.
+With this grouping in place, you are then able to control access to your tokens based on [Access Rules](https://developers.basistheory.com/concepts/access-controls/) tied to applications that specify which containers an Application has access to.

 A container is represented by a hierarchical path, which is conceptually similar to directories in a UNIX filesystem.
 Container names must start and end with a `/`, and the root container is denoted by `/`.
 Container names may include any